mapbox/Simple-KML/README.md

 * Support for KMZ archives.

-    Currently searches for a top-level `doc.kml` and retrieves icon data for bundled IconStyle entities.
+    Currently searches for a top-level KML file in the archive and retrieves icon data for bundled IconStyle entities.

 * Cocoa-native behavior.